 FROM THE BEGINNING

 From the time I picked up my first crayon, I desired to be an artist.
 I spent my childhood dancing, drawing, designing holiday items, greeting cards for family members, and creating collages using fashion, travel, and lifestyle magazines.
 Surrounded by my Sicilian family during Thanksgiving, my Aunt Yolanda asks me what I want for Christmas.
 My response as a two-year-old was “a thing of paint and a nice doll.”
 Many years later, frequently reminded by the memory - thanks to my cousins, my response would linger into my career and spark a wild interest in all things related to the Arts.
 A Thing of Paint also refers to the name of my portfolio work with more to come in 2021.

 DESIGN | PHOTOGRAPHY

 Interest in photography increased while creating print and web projects and editing photographs for clients and small businesses.
 Fast forward to today, I have a collection of locations started after a 2014 meeting left me with new inspiration to show other works of art.
-Collections include Ischia, Boston, New York City, and the Caribbean.
-In the Spring of 2019, I had the opportunity to photograph two book signing events during the 6th Annual Boston Design Week 2019.
+Collections include Ischia, Boston, New York City, the Caribbean, and a few of my favorite things.
+In 2019, I had the opportunity to photograph two book signing events during the 6th Annual Boston Design Week.

 For more than twelve years, I utilized my skills for a variety of industries: ✪ Travel ✪ Marketing ✪ Non-Profit ✪ Real Estate ✪ Law ✪ Fashion ✪ Entertainment.
 I have had advertisements published for companies I worked for in Boston Magazine, Improper Bostonian, The New York Times, Boston Homes, The Boston Herald, The Boston Globe, Boston Fashion Week website, Boston.com and NorthEndWaterfront.com.

 "Inspiration exists, but it has to find you working."
 Pablo Picasso